 According to statistics reported by the American College of Obstetrician and Gynecologist (ACOG), the alpha-fetoprotein (AFP) test detects neural tube defects in about 80% of cases. fails to identify some malformations giving a false negative result.

 It is advisable that the result of the test be communicated to the woman and the couple by a genetic counselor or a doctor to explain its meaning and illustrate the clinical path to follow.
-In fact, if the values are not normal, it is necessary to carry out a "morphological ultrasound scan, or an" amniocentesis, to verify the possible presence of malformations or anomalies in the fetus or its chromosomes.
+If the values are not normal, it is necessary, in fact, to perform a "morphological ultrasound, or an" amniocentesis, to check for the possible presence of malformations or anomalies in the fetus or its chromosomes.

 Factors that can interfere with the test result